LGSInnovations/bits-toolbar-customizer/README.md

 ### Hide Selected BITS UI Framework Items

 Launch the BITS server and navigate to `https://localhost:9001/bits-toolbar-customizer` (or select the `Toolbar Customizer` module from the main BITS sidebar).
-Specify items to be hidden and click `Save Changes`.
-Items will be hidden immediately, but when you unhide items you must refresh the page (or navigate to a different page) for the items to appear again.
+Select items to be hidden os de-select previously-hidden items to be shown, and click `Save Changes`.
+Items will be hidden or shown immediately, except for Home sidebar items (which require a page reload as described below).
 Your customizations will persist throughout the session and across BITS server re-starts.

 ## Notes